Walker Family History

-- Nine generations of Walker families, from 1468 to 1779, living in Gildersome, Batley, Birstall and Liversedge.
-Yorkshire, England.
+Part 1 contains nine generations of Walker families, from 1468 to 1779, living in Gildersome, Batley, Birstall and Liversedge, Yorkshire, England

-- Begining with the Quaker marriage of Robert Walker of Gildersome near Leeds, Yorkshire to Rachel Spence of Darley in 1779.
-They and their descendents lived within the small Quaker community known then as "Netherdale Monthly Meeting" in the West Riding of Yorkshire, England and in which the Walker family played a part for over 150 years.
+Part 2 begins with the Quaker marriage of Robert Walker of Gildersome near Leeds, Yorkshire to Rachel Spence of Darley in 1779.
+They and their descendents lived within the small Quaker community known then as "Netherdale Monthly Meeting" in the West Riding of Yorkshire, England and in which the Walker family played a part for over 150 years

-- Photos of the Quaker Meeting House, grave stones with details, plan and list of burials, link to a map of Darley showing the Meeting House and a Burial ground photo.
+Darley graves - Photos of the Quaker Meeting House, grave stones with details, plan and list of burials, link to a map of Darley showing the Meeting House and a Burial ground photo

-- A photo of the school and a list of Walker family scholars from Nidderdale
+Ackworth School - a photo of the school and a list of Walker family scholars from Nidderdale

-- Photos of other Quaker schools attended by the family with lists of named scholars from Nidderdale.
+Quaker education - photos of other Quaker schools attended by the family with lists of named scholars from Nidderdale.

-- A list of marriages within Nidderdale M.M.including dates of marriage, names of parents and abodes.
+Walker marriages - a list of marriages within Nidderdale M.M.including dates of marriage, names of parents and abodes.

-- A list of deaths, dates and burial places in Nidderdale.
+Walker deaths - a list of deaths, dates and burial places in Nidderdale.

-- In August 1900 Louisa Walker accompaned her Aunt Maria Walker of York for a day in Darley.
+Louisa's letter, 1900 - in August 1900 Louisa Walker accompanied her Aunt Maria Walker of York for a day in Darley.
 Maria showed her the "sights / sites".
 The Quaker Meeting House, all the houses associated with the Walker family both in Darley and Birstwith and spoke at length of a time some 20 to 40 years past.
 Louisa wrote this letter in extraordinary detail to her family back in Canada.

-- A brief history of the development of Quakerism in Nidderdale.
+Quakerism in Nidderdale - a brief history of the development of Quakerism in Nidderdale.